MJPB/Daemon-Game/README.md

 # Daemon-Game
-A 2D videogame written in Go using the SDL2 libraries
+A 2D videogame written in Go using the SDL2 libraries.